storj/docs/app/dcs/third-party-tools/ix-systems-truenas/page.md

 TrueNAS is a network attached storage (NAS) solution that allows for an off-site backup with cloud storage, such as Storj, to provide simplicity, speed, and durability in data storage.

 ## Advantages of Storj with TrueNAS

 Using Storj with TrueNAS provides resilient cloud object storage with blazing performance and zero-trust security.
 This integration ensures:

 1.  **Data durability**: Use Storj as an offsite backup for your TrueNAS storage for multi-region durability.

-2.  **Speed and simplicity** of on-site storage with the added protection of a back-up in the cloud.&#x20;
+2.  **Speed and simplicity** of on-site storage with the added protection of a back-up in the cloud.

-3.  &#x20;It is also configurable in a variety of ways.
+3. It is also configurable in a variety of ways.

 ## Integration

 This integration uses S3 credentials passed from Storj to TrueNAS.
 You will need to set up a Storj account, create a Storj bucket for TrueNAS, and generate S3 credentials for TrueNAS.
-Then, you will need to create a Cloud Credential on TrueNAS that will grant it access to the bucket in Storj.&#x20;
+Then, you will need to create a Cloud Credential on TrueNAS that will grant it access to the bucket in Storj.

 ### Software Requirements

 Storj is fully integrated with TrueNAS.

 To integrate TrueNAS with Storj, you will need:

-- A Storj account&#x20;
+- A Storj account

-- A TrueNAS storage device connected to your network.&#x20;
+- A TrueNAS storage device connected to your network.

 For more information about the iX Storj integration, see the [press release](https://www.truenas.com/blog/ix-and-storj-deliver-globally-distributed-storage-to-truenas/).